 Lynne continues to speak regularly to women’s groups, businesses, schools, hospitals, civic groups, universities and nonprofit organizations about the benefits of a healthy active lifestyle.
 Additionally, in keeping with her philosophy of ‘Kaizen’; constant, never-ending improvement, Lynne completed her master’s degree in Health and Wellness Coaching with Nutrition from the Maryland University of Integrative Health in 2016.

-Lynne and Victor have been married for 42 years.
-They have two adult children, Vicki Brick Zupancic, who is the CEO of the Brick Bodies, and Jon, who works in the tech industry in San Francisco, and a new baby granddaughter, Jordan.
+Lynne and Victor have been married for 45 years.
+They have two adult children, Vicki Brick Zupancic, who is the CEO of the Brick Bodies, and Jon, who works in the tech industry.